metrics-matcher/metrics-matcher.github.io/index.md

 ### List aggregation

 Sometimes it is necessary to match a list of unique values from the database.

-Sounds like multiple values, but again, it could be represented as a **single** value.
+Sounds like result contains multiple values, but again, it can be represented as a **single** value.

 SQL (Oracle dialect):
 ```sql